-XML P arameters Value Description PRNU PRNUCorrection False Disables the PRNU Correction feature.
+XML Pc arameters Value Description PRNU PRNUBandSelector All Selects all the activated bands currently to apply PRNU correction to.
+MO Selects band M0 to apply PRNU correction to.
+Blue/M1 Selects the band (M1) responsible for blue color to apply PRNU correction to.
+Green/M2 Selects the band (M2) responsible for green color to apply PRNU correction to.
+Red/M3 Selects the band (M3) responsible for red color to apply PRNU correction to.
+RGB (Color only) Selects every band except for M0 to apply PRNU correction to.
+PRNUCorrection False Disables the PRNU Correction feature.
 True Enables the PRNU Correction feature.
-PRNUSelector Default, Space1- Space15 Selects a location to save PRNU data to or load PRNU data from.
-PRNUTargetLevelAUTO False Select to set the PRNU Target Level manually.
-Tru Select to set the PRNU Target Level automatically.
+PRNUTarget False Select to set the PRNU Target Level manually.
+LevelAUTO True Select to set the PRNU Target Level automatically.
 PRNUTargetLevel 0 - 255 Sets the PRNU Target Level (@ 8 bit pixel format).
-PRNUDataGenerate - Generates the PRNU data.
+PRNUDataSelector Default, Space1- Space15 Selects a location to save PRNU data to or load PRNU data from.
+PRNUDataGenerate - Generates PRNU data for the bands selected on PRNUBandSelector.
 PRNUDataSave - Saves the generated PRNU data in the non-volatile memory.
 The generated data by executing the PRNUDataGenerate parameter are saved in the volatile memory so that the data are lost if the camera is reset or if power is turned off.
 To use the data after the camera is powered on or reset, save them in the non-volatile memory.
 PRNUDataLoad - Loads the PRNU data from the non-volatile memory into the volatile memory.
+PRNUDataDefault Default, Space1- Space15 Selects the PRNU data.

-Table 9-15 XML Parameters related to PRNU
+Table 9-21 XML Parameters related to PRNU

-9.12.1 Generating and Saving User PRNU Correction Values
+9.15.1 Generating and Saving User PRNU Correction Values